Return to previous page

 = This certification is related to Military Occupational Specialties.

 Certifications marked with [M] may draw on training and experience gained in certain military occupational specialties.
-These certifications were identified in Credentialing Opportunities On-Line (COOL) sites.
+These certifications were identified in Credentialing Opportunities On-Line (COOL) sites operated by the Army and Navy.
 Note that additional education or training may be required for a veteran with a certain military background to obtain the related civilian credential, based on number of years in the service, training, and specific work experiences.
 Learn more about Air Force COOL, Army COOL, Marine Corps COOL, or Navy COOL.

 = This certification is accredited by NCCA.

 The National Commission for Certifying Agencies (NCCA) was created in 1987 by the Institute for Credentialing Excellence (ICE) to help ensure the health, welfare, and safety of the public through the accreditation of a variety of certification programs/organizations that assess professional competence.
 Programs that receive NCCA Accreditation demonstrate compliance with the NCCA's Standards for the Accreditation of Certification Programs or with a new standard for Assessment-Based Certificate Programs.
 NCCA uses a peer review process to: establish accreditation standards; evaluate compliance with the standards; recognize organizations/programs which demonstrate compliance; and serve as a resource on quality certification.
 Certification organizations that submit their programs for accreditation are evaluated based on the process and products, not the content, and are therefore applicable to all professions and industries.
 Learn more about NCCA accreditation services or how to Apply for NCCA accreditation.